readyready15728/misc/alter-aeon-notes.md

 * (Hint: To help you recall this passcode, you can use the 'quest replay' command to review the final text of quests you have completed, such as "quest replay 79200".)
+* Re: finding items for brewing poison: Morpheus newbies, 'everywhere.. try list search +poisoned   with a plus sign before poison and an ed on the e.d..
+Items with a poison flag have a higher chance of brewing poisons.'
+* Morpheus newbies, 'mining can be a great way to find  comps too. and can kill 2 birds with one stone.. '
+* Woody Woodworker tells you, 'If you have the skill to make it, I need a woodcrafted 'fishing pole'.
+The client was very specific - it must be crafted from hackberry.
+Since those are long and skinny, I suggest using 'gather limb' when looking for wood.
+* 'show acorns'.
+* Re: where to find hackberry wood: Morpheus newbies, 'try lib search name'